Searching For Wonderful Businesses: Utah Medical Products

 R&D efforts or acquisitions failing to bear fruit also represents another area of risk.
 Though this author believes the risk of this to be remote, it is something to be aware of.
 Competing innovations that are superior to the company's products are also a significant risk to the company, though this is mitigated by the diverse product lines and differentiated products offered by the company.
 Should a larger competitor decide to enter a category within which the company operates, it may be difficult for them to compete given their small size.

-Investors must be aware of the fact that due to Utah Medical Products global presence, a significant amount of the company’s revenues are vulnerable to currency risk.
+Investors must be aware of the fact that due to Utah Medical Products' global presence, a significant amount of the company's revenues are vulnerable to currency risk.
 However, due to the company's lack of debt, cash position and essential function I believe that there is very little if any risk of bankruptcy or insolvency on the horizon.

 Conclusions: This "Wonderful Business" Deserves a Spot on Your Watch List

 I believe that investors will be well served to add Utah Medical Products to their watch lists and even consider purchasing shares around prevailing market prices.
 Utah Medical Products benefits from a strong portfolio of differentiated medical products, excellent margins, no debt, consistently high Returns on Equity and a superb manager who is laser focused on preserving and growing shareholder value.
-With ttm earnings standing at $3.87 per share and a $0.50 increase to earnings from the company’s most recent internal investment likely to be achieved in 2020 as a result of recent internal investments and earnings growth, Utah Medical Products is well situated .
-In addition, the company has visibility to another $0.79 in earnings growth should the company identify and conduct a $30 million dollar acquisition in the near future, something that this author believes is only a matter of time.
+With ttm earnings standing at $3.87 per share and a $0.50 increase to earnings from the company's most recent internal investment likely to be achieved in 2020 as a result of recent internal investments and earnings growth, Utah Medical Products is well situated.
+In addition, the company has visibility to another $0.79 in earnings growth should the company identify and conduct a $30 million acquisition in the near future, something that this author believes is only a matter of time.

 In light of organic growth, recent investments and a potential acquisition on the horizon becoming increasingly likely, it is possible that Utah Medical Products could earn approximately $5.1 per share in the medium term ($3.87+$0.50+$0.79), valuing shares at $127.50 with a P/E of 25, with longer term value potentially being even higher as the company's equity base returns to a Return on Equity profile closer to longer term historical averages of 29%.
 Though investors will inevitably have to pay a premium to own shares of a quality company of this nature, I would consider paying approximately three times book value, or approximately $81 per share to be a fair price.
 Investors who are intent on purchasing shares can also look to the company's own share repurchases periodically as a guide for prices that they are willing to pay, with recent share repurchases made by the company averaging around $80 per share.